Vimleshkg/GingerMedia-Project/README.md

-# after setup please, write on terminal, npm init for initilizing node modules, and install and setup some dependencies ( tailwindcss, react-router-dom, axios).
+# after setup please, write on terminal, npm install for initilizing node modules, and install and setup some dependencies ( tailwindcss, react-router-dom, axios).

 # images of project